Neonatal seizure

 The incidence of seizures is more common in the neonatal stage than in other stages of life.
 Neonatal seizures are comparatively rare and affect 1 or 3.5 in 1000 infants born.
 They are the most frequent neurological problem in the nursery that is associated with greater risks of morbidity and mortality, often requiring evaluation and treatment in a neonatal intensive care unit.
 Better care delivered in neonatal care units, with improved healthcare facilities, has decreased the mortality rate associated with these seizures.
 However, the long-term morbidity rate remains approximately the same.
-The increased risk of neonatal seizures may be attributed to risks related to delivery, gestation, post-natal period, and physiological factors.

 Neonatal seizures are generally subclinical and their diagnosis based on the clinical observations is generally difficult.
-Especially the seizures that involve senses are hard to detect in neonates.
 Diagnosis relies on identification of the cause of the seizure, and verification of actual seizure activity by measuring electrical activity with electroencephalography (EEG).
 The set of guidelines developed by the American Clinical Neurophysiology Society helps the healthcare providers know when the EEG is appropriate and corresponds to the seizures.
-Treatment depends generally on the underlying cause of the seizure.
-Administration of deficient chemicals that lead to seizures treats it but if it still persists and is confirmed by EEG, pharmacologic treatment with anti-epileptic drugs is administered.
+Treatment depends generally on the underlying cause of the seizure if it is provoked. anti-epileptic drugs are also administered.

-The considerable debate about the long-term consequence of a neonatal seizure exists between data and deductions reached through animal experimentations and those obtained through clinical investigations.
-The main conflicting issues are whether seizures in newborns can plant the roots for epileptogenesis and cause long-term deficits.
-Fewer than half of the affected infants develop seizures in later life.
-Such neonatal seizures are considered self-limited, and thus the term neonatal epilepsy is not used to describe these seizures.
+Neonatal seizures that are provoked (due to a secondary cause) usually resolve in the neonatal period when the secondary cause is treated.
+Neonates with epilepsy syndromes often have seizures later in life.
 It has been estimated that approximately 15% of neonatal seizures represent epilepsy syndrome.
-The incidence of neonatal seizures has not been clearly established, although an estimated frequency of 80-120 cases per 100,000 neonates per year has been suggested.
 The incidence of seizures is higher in the neonatal period than at any other time of life, and most often occurs in the first week of life.